 Mid-Follicular Phase

-The Mid-Follicular Phase begins when the menstrual bleeding stops and the body starts preparing an egg and the uterus for possible implantation of a fertilized egg.
+The mid-follicular phase begins when the menstrual bleeding stops.
+At this point, the body starts preparing an egg and the uterus for possible implantation of a fertilized egg.
 This is when the estrogen levels start rising, and they continue to rise all the way until ovulation when the egg is released.
 This phase’s duration varies in length between women and even from cycle to cycle for the same woman.

 This phase can last anywhere between 10 to 20 days.
 Estrogen increase contributes to increased muscle strength and quicker recovery rates, so high-intensity and strength training should be a priority during this phase.
 However, there is also research indicating that this phase carries a higher injury risk due to estrogen’s effect on connective tissue laxity (ACL injuries in female athletes occur two to eight times more often than in male athletes) so emphasis on a proper and longer warmup may be needed.